link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/decentralized-cluster/gossip-protocol.md

 ### Failure Detection

-Another benefit of **Gossip Round** is determining the failure of peers.
+A real benefit of **Gossip Round** is determining the failure of servers.
-A node marks another node as **DOWN** after it hasn't received any heartbeat within a certain period.
+A server marks another server as **DOWN** after it hasn't received any heartbeat within a certain period.

-For example, if the heartbeat lifetime is constrained to 3 seconds,
-then at the moment `5`, both `A` and `B` will assume that `C` is down, as its heartbeat has expired.
+For example, if the heartbeat lifetime is constrained to 3 seconds, then at the moment `5`, both `A` and `B` will assume that `C` is down, as its heartbeat has expired.

 ```d2